Edwardian or Art Deco – Which Engagement Ring Is Which? February 1, 2017 – Posted in: Jewelry Blog

 Edwardian Engagement Rings

-The Edwardian era, named for the English monarch Edward VII, is the period stretching from the end of the nineteenth century and into the beginning of the twentieth century, roughly from 1890-1915.
+The Edwardian Engagement Rings, named for the English monarch Edward VII, is the period stretching from the end of the nineteenth century and into the beginning of the twentieth century, roughly from 1890-1915.
 This was a time of superb craftsmanship, as jewelers began working more extensively with platinum, favored for its hardness as well as its bright sheen.

 Flowing, graceful lines are a key element of the Edwardian jewelry style, including bows, florals, ribbons, garlands, loops and other curved motifs.
 Fine millegrain borders were popular accents, as were pierced patterns that turned platinum into lustrous lace.
 Large center stones could be diamonds, though colored stones that paired well with platinum were also popular in Edwardian engagement rings, and round, oval and marquis diamond shapes were the most desirable.